Last Updated: May 03, 2021

 Psychology is commonly defined as "the scientific study of the mind and behavior."
 It is a social science, meaning it is concerned with the study of human behavior and society.
 In most cases, it more closely resembles fields of study like anthropology and sociology than it does "hard" sciences like chemistry and physics.

 Given psychology's broad range of study and its multidisciplinary approach to such diverse academic areas, psychology students have numerous career paths to choose from, depending on their interests, preferred work environment, and education they are willing to undertake.
 Some fields of psychology are more employable than others according to the U.S. Bureau of Labor Statistics.
 For instance, Industrial-Organizational Psychologists see the highest change in employment out of all occupations.
-As per Department of labor median income for Psychologist for 2017 was ~$77,000 and have a very good job growth outlook for next 10 years.
-Generally, Psychologist need a Doctorate Degree but in most cases, Masters degree is sufficient (license might be required).
+As per the Department of labor median income for a psychologist in 2020 is approximately $85,000 and has a very good job growth outlook for the next 15 years.
+Generally, psychologists need a Doctorate Degree but in most cases, a Masters degree is sufficient (license might be required).

 Careers in psychology can be broadly separated into research, clinical, and industry positions.
 Research positions focus more on the theoretical and methodological aspects of psychology.
 For instance, most environmental psychologists, neuropsychologists, and forensic psychologists work with data analysis rather than with people.
 Clinical positions are centered around interactions with people.
-For instance, a career may focus on diagnosis and treatment of patients with mental health issues.
-Therapist, Marriage Counselors, Social Workers, and Substance Abuse Counselors all fall under this type category.
+For instance, a career may focus on the diagnosis and treatment of patients with mental health issues.
+Therapists, Marriage Counselors, Social Workers, and Substance Abuse Counselors all fall under this type of category.
 Finally, psychologists in industry settings may use their skills to analyze market research.
 An example of this would be a consumer psychologist.

-As you can see, careers in psychology are quite broad.
+As it is observed, careers in psychology are quite broad.
 The vast majority of psychology careers require a bachelor of arts or a bachelor of science at the very least.
 Many require a master's degree or even an advanced degree like a Ph.D.
 This article will now discuss possible career options for individuals with only an undergraduate degree.